g7/sailfishx-patcher-f5321/README.md

 First of all, clone this repository and its submodules:

+If you are on a Windows host, you need to ensure that the line endings are correct.
+Setting `core.autocrlf` to `false` globally will save some headaches:

+	git config --global core.autocrlf false

+Then you can clone the repository:

 	git clone https://github.com/g7/sailfishx-patcher-f5321.git
 	cd sailfishx-patcher-f5321
 	git submodule init
 	git submodule update

+You can reset `core.autocrlf` to `true` if you changed it before:

+	git config --global core.autocrlf true

 Then, install (if you haven't) the vagrant-vbguest plugin: